walidatorkh/task_master/README.md

 This Python functions checks API calls to the online task management service named "TaskMaster" and handles different scenarios.
+In order to be able to test the API's was created dummy server

 1. Installation